 How is vascular dementia linked to stroke?

 When you have a stroke, the blood supply to part of your brain is cut off, killing brain cells.
-The damage from a stroke can cause problems with memory and thinking.
+The damage from a stroke can cause problems with memory and thinking (cognitive problems).
 For many people, these problems improve over time.
 If the problems don’t improve or get worse this may be a sign of vascular dementia.

-Vascular dementia can also be caused by a series of small strokes.
-These result in lots of small areas of damage in your brain.
-Often, these strokes can be so small that you don't know you are having them.
+Another cause of vascular dementia is when many small strokes happen, creating lots of small areas of damage in your brain.
+Often, these strokes can be so small that you do not know you are having them.
 These are known as silent strokes.

 Small vessel disease and vascular cognitive impairment